Content on this page was generated by AI and has not been manually reviewed.

 • Image gradients and edge maps – en.wikipedia.org/wiki/Gradient

 Important note about privacy and VPNs: as you explore image processing techniques, you may want to protect your online research with a trustworthy VPN.
 If you’re in the market for a deal, I’ve included a privacy-friendly promo in the intro banner above.
 It’s a great way to keep your experimentation private while you learn.
+Free vpn on edge: how to use free VPNs on Microsoft Edge, privacy tips, and best options for 2026

 Body